tariquedts/vehicle-registation-end-to-end-mlops-project/README.md

-# Vehicle Registration Rrediction and MLOps Pipeline 🚗📊🚀
+# Vehicle Insurance Purchase Prediction with Complete End to End MLOps pipeline 🚗📊🚀

-This repository contains a complete end-to-end Machine Learning pipeline for a **Vehicle Registration Prediction**, integrated with **MongoDB**, **AWS**, and **CI/CD using GitHub Actions and Docker**.
+This repository contains a complete end-to-end Machine Learning pipeline for a **Vehicle Insurance Purchase Prediction**, integrated with **MongoDB**, **AWS**, and **CI/CD using GitHub Actions and Docker**.
 It includes data ingestion, validation, transformation, model training, evaluation, deployment, and a web-based prediction app hosted on an EC2 instance.

 ---